EmadMokhtar/zad-academy-audio-scrapy/IDEAS.md

 ### Build Scrapy

 - Check and check how to help scrapy to select the audio files from the page.
+  - Login page URL https://www.zad-academy.com/login/login.html this page will redirect to a page with a list of courses.
+  - When you login you can use this CSS selector `h3.coursename a` to get into the course page.
+  -
 - Build a registry to ignore the already downloaded audio files.
 - Take care of the MP3 ID3 (Meta Data) This data will help Plex server.